vecjar/azure-resume/README.md

 CI/CD with Azure Devops:
 - Frontend workflow: Changes in website code and they are pushed to Azure Devops repository -> Azure Devops Pipeline updates the website files in Azure blob storage
-- Backend workflow: Changes in the visitor counter code and changes are pushed to Azure Devops repository -> Azure Devops Pipeline updates the Azure Function
 - Infrastructure workflow: Inital deployment of infrastructure using Bicep

 # Initial Bicep Deployment